truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 {{< tabs "GELI Migration Methods" >}}
 {{< tab "Advanced Replication" >}}
 {{< expand "Instructions coming soon!" "v" >}}
-In future TrueNAS versions, a decrypted GELI pool will be able to migrate data to a new ZFS encrypted pool using an advanced Replication Task ([NAS-107463](https://jira.ixsystems.com/browse/NAS-107463)).
+As of TrueNAS version 12.0-U6 a decrypted GELI pool is able to migrate data to a new ZFS encrypted pool using an advanced Replication Task ([NAS-107463](https://jira.ixsystems.com/browse/NAS-107463)).
-Until this time, GELI encrypted pools will continue to be detected and supported in the TrueNAS web interface, so you are not required to immediately migrate data away from GELI pools.
+In versions earlier than 12.0-U6, GELI encrypted pools will continue to be detected and supported in the TrueNAS web interface, so you are not required to immediately migrate data away from GELI pools.
 Before using the command line to migrate data, it is recommended to consider the benefits and drawbacks of immediately migrating from GELI to ZFS.
 {{< /expand >}}
 {{< /tab >}}